Camphul/Trampoline/trampoline-jwt-security/README.md

 The authorization mapping on top of the base mapping can be configured using the `trampoline.security.jwt.web.authorize-mapping` property(default: `/authorize`.

 The token refresh mapping on top of the base mapping can be configured using the `trampoline.security.jwt.web.refresh-mapping` property(default `/authorize`).

+This module binds together the security and jwt modules incase you wish to create a monolithic application.

 ## Override controller